cilliagustin/first-project-portfolio/README.md

 #### Typography
 With the exception of the 2010 version, all fonts were provided by [Google Fonts](https://fonts.google.com/)
-* 2020: The section titles and the text next to the icons in the "my Work" section has [Montserrat](https://fonts.google.com/?query=montserrat) applied as the default font and the rest of the website uses [Lato](https://fonts.google.com/?query=lato) In both cases a backup of Sans-Serif has been applied.
+* 2020: The section titles and the text next to the icons in the "My Work" section has [Montserrat](https://fonts.google.com/?query=montserrat) applied as the default font and the rest of the website uses [Lato](https://fonts.google.com/?query=lato) In both cases a backup of Sans-Serif has been applied.
 * 2010: This is the only case where only one font is aplied through the hole site, this is [Helvetica](https://en.wikipedia.org/wiki/Helvetica)
-* 2000: In this case [Work Sans](https://fonts.google.com/?query=work+sans) was used in all titles, navbar links, buttons and next to the icons in the "my Work" section with a back up of Sans-Serif.
+* 2000: In this case [Work Sans](https://fonts.google.com/?query=work+sans) was used in all titles, navbar links, buttons and next to the icons in the "My Work" section with a back up of Sans-Serif.
 The rest of the website uses [Mali](https://fonts.google.com/?query=mali)  with a back up of Cursive.
 * 1990: Here [VT323](https://fonts.google.com/?query=vt323) was used for all titles and [DotGothic16](https://fonts.google.com/?query=DotGothic16) for the rest of the site.
 In both cases a backup of Monospace has been applied.
 * 1980: Finally [Press Start 2p](https://fonts.google.com/?query=press+start+2p) was used in all titles, in the text next to icons in the "My Work" section and as header in the portfolio-cards in the "My Work" section.
 The rest of the site uses [Share Tech Mono](https://fonts.google.com/?query=share+tech+mono).
 A backup of Monospace has been applied for the whole site.